 To import the asset, follow these steps :

-- Create a new project from Unity Hub, pick Unity 2019.1 as your Unity version, and 3D as the Template
+- Create a new project from Unity Hub, pick a Unity version (2019.2.1 if you want to install v1.5), and 3D as the Template

 - Go to the Asset Store window and import the project (it has to be in an empty project, not an existing one)